mighdoll/public-notes/host+shader libraries.md

 Host+shader libraries are published separately in crates.io and npmjs.com, as with shader-only WGSL/WESL libraries.
 The shader code would normally be the same in both versions, but host code would be written twice, once in Rust and once in JavaScript/TypeScript.
 In the future perhaps we'll develop a host-language neutral declarative way to specify the host 'glue' code, but that's probably best developed after we've some more experience with the needs of this class of library.
 For now I'm assuming that library authors would simply manually port their host code to/from Rust and TypeScript, and that host code interfaces would be relatively similar to make porting easy.
 ### Host code drives

 Applications will typically initialize and configure a host+shader library from host code.
 These libraries are 'in charge' of their own setup and execution.
-Applications use the `commands()` api provided by the host+shader library to integrate execution library into the application's `GPUCommandEncoder` before the application calls `dispatchWorkgroup()`.
+Applications use the `commands()` api provided by the host+shader library to integrate into the application's `GPUCommandEncoder` before the application calls `dispatchWorkgroup()`.

 (Note that a shader-only function library integrates into applications differently than this kind of host+shader library.
 In a shader-only library, the application shader code imports library functions but the application remains fully responsible for setup and execution.
 In contrast, host+shader libraries take more responsibility for their own setup and execution.)
-### Lifecycle for a HostedShader
+### Life Cycle for a HostedShader
 - **initialization** - specify key parameters
 - **allocate** - allocation of GPU resources can be implicit, or lazy
 - **execute** - integrate via GPUCommandEncoder